Konda Karavas: Legacy

-As such it appears that Konda in mediaeval India and Sri Lanka was a branch of the interrelated South Indian Kshatriya families which were spread in the Chola, Pandya and Pallava kingdoms and Sri Lanka.
-Over the centuries the Kondas have virtually been forgotten and traces of the Kondas remain only in a few place names and in Karáva family names.
+The Konda Karávas appear to have formed part of the wider network of interrelated South Indian Kshatriya families that operated across the Chola, Pandya, and Pallava kingdoms and Sri Lanka during the medieval period.
+Over subsequent centuries, the Kondas as a distinct group were largely forgotten.
+Their memory survives only in a handful of place names and in the family names of the Karáva community.